-- 8.0.1 Vehicular access to all development within Cell D shall be provided from a public road linking Garden Road (Range Road 285) and Cambridge Park Blvd. - 8.0.2 All public roads within Cell D shall be developed in accordance with sound professional engineering practices and County Servicing Standards. - 8.0.3 Intersection upgrades required as a result of the development of Cell D shall be considered at the subdivision approval stage and with regard to the findings and recommendations of the Bunt and Associates TIA referenced in this - 8.0.4 A Modified Urban Residential Road with 9.0 metres pavement in a 1516-metre right-of-way with monolithic walks on beth-one sides shall be provided for all public roads in the residential area.
-Figure 10-11 Modified Urban Residential Road illustrates this road type.
+- 8.0.1 Vehicular access to all development within Cell D shall be provided from a public road linking Garden Road (Range Road 285) and Cambridge Park Blvd. - 8.0.2 All public roads within Cell D shall be developed in accordance with sound professional engineering practices and County Servicing Standards. - 8.0.3 Intersection upgrades required because of the development of Cell D shall be considered at the subdivision approval stage and regarding the findings and recommendations of the Bunt and Associates TIA dated June 7th, 2021.
+Intersection - 8.0.4 Notwithstanding 8.0.2, any modifications proposed to public roads such as those shown in Figure 10 Modified Road Cross-Sections, shall be considered by the County.
+A Modified Urban Residential Road with 9.0 metres pavement in a 1516-metre right-of-way with monolithic walks on both one sides shall be provided for all public roads in the residential area.
+Figure 10 11 Modified Urban Residential Road illustrates this road type.